schollz/pluck/README.md

 <img src="https://img.shields.io/badge/coverage-95%25-green.svg?style=flat-square" alt="Code Coverage">
 </p>

-<p align="center">Pluck text from stream in a fast an intuitive way.  :rooster:</p>
+<p align="center">Pluck text from stream in a fast and intuitive way.  :rooster:</p>

-*pluck* makes text extraction intuitive and [fast](https://github.com/schollz/pluck#current-benchmark).
+*pluck* makes text extraction intuitive and [fast] (https://github.com/schollz/pluck#current-benchmark).
 You can specify an extraction in nearly the same way you'd tell a person trying to extract the text by hand: "Okay Bob, every time you see *X* and *Y*, copy down everything until you see *Z*."
 In *pluck*, *X* and *Y* are called *activators* and *Z* is called the *deactivator*.
 The file/URL being plucked is streamed byte-by-byte into a finite state machine that keeps track of *activators*.
 Once all *activators* are found, the bytes are saved to a buffer, which is added to a list of results once the *deactivator* is found.
 The file is read only once, and multiple queries are extracted simultaneously.

 ### Why?